emojicode/emojicode.github.io/src/reference/optionals.md

 🚨 Fatal Error: Unexpectedly found ✨ while unwrapping a 🍬.
 ```

-Naturally unwrapping an optional without a check is not safe and should not
+Naturally, unwrapping an optional without a check is not safe and should not
 be done.
 See the sections below for safe ways.

 ## ☁️ Nothingness Test